 ● SVP of Worldwide Marketing in 2020

-Greg "Joz" Joswiak is Apple's new senior vice president of Worldwide Marketing, replacing Phil Schiller.
+Greg Joswiak, also known as "Joz," is Apple's new senior vice president of Worldwide Marketing, replacing Phil Schiller.
 He moves up the Worldwide Marketing chain after serving as the division's vice president from 2016 to 2020.
 He reports directly to CEO Tim Cook as part of the executive team.

 "My computer engineering background was an essential technical piece in filling this role effectively," he said regarding his earlier role as Apple's product manager for consumer and education products.

-In 2020, Joswiak defended Apple's approach to the App Store's rules for publishers.
-They're stringent at best, such as enforcing in-app purchases made through Apple.
+In 2020, Greg Joswiak defended Apple's approach to the App Store's rules for publishers, including the enforcement of in-app purchases made through Apple.
 In this case, Apple refused to approve a critical update to the Hey email app because developer Basecamp didn't integrate in-app options for the required $99 per year subscription.
 Basecamp's response sparked a debate over App Store fees and developer guidelines.
 Apple eventually reinstated a new version of the app.